gin-gonic/website/content/zh-tw/docs/examples/ascii-json.md

 draft: false
 ---

-Using AsciiJSON to Generates ASCII-only JSON with escaped non-ASCII chracters.
+Using AsciiJSON to Generates ASCII-only JSON with escaped non-ASCII characters.

 ```go
 func main() {